zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 PassParameters->IndexBuffer = rhiCmdList.CreateShaderResourceView(indexBuffer->IndexBufferRHI);
 ```
 Setting up the output buffers require a bit more effort.
 But before going on I'll talk about what we want as output: the parallelization is triangle based.
-So every thread will compute the intersection between one triangle of the mesh and the plane and output the start (A) and end (B) point of the resulting segment.
-To skip missed triangles (or monodimentional output) we fill also a validation buffer that store the information so that when we collect shader output we can discard useless data.
+So every thread will compute the intersection between one triangle of the mesh and the plane and output the start (A) and end (B) points of the resulting segment.
+To skip missed triangles (or monodimensional output) we fill also a validation buffer that stores the information so that when we collect shader output we can discard useless data.
 So, the next thing is to set the output array lenght now:
 ```c++
 uint32 outBufferSize = indexBuffer->GetNumIndices() / 3;